MicrosoftDocs/learn/learn-pr/azure/azure-spatial-anchors-tutorials/includes/3-exercise-get-started-with-azure-spatial-anchors.md

 - **InternetClient**
 - **PrivateNetworkClientServer**

-When you're finished, close the **Project Settings** window and continue on with the steps below.
+When you're finished, close the **Project Settings** window and continue on with the next steps.

 ## Install built-in Unity packages and import the tutorial assets